How To Find Mid Range

 Midrange = (Minimum Value + Maximum Value) / 2

 This calculation provides the point that is precisely halfway between the two extreme observations in your sample.
-Worth adding: conceptually, it represents the center of the data's range—the full span from the lowest to the highest point.
-Which means unlike the mean, which considers every single data point, or the median, which finds the middle position, the midrange's entire existence is defined by the two outermost values.
+Which means conceptually, it represents the center of the data's range—the full span from the lowest to the highest point.
+Think about it: unlike the mean, which considers every single data point, or the median, which finds the middle position, the midrange's entire existence is defined by the two outermost values.
 This makes it incredibly easy to compute by hand, even for very large datasets, as you only need to identify the smallest and largest numbers.

 Step-by-Step Guide to Finding the Midrange